pandas-dev/pandas/doc/source/development/roadmap.rst

 platform for in-memory data.
 The Arrow logical types are closely aligned with typical pandas use cases (for example, support for nullable integers).

-We'd like have a pandas DataFrame be backed by Arrow memory and data types by default.
+We'd like better support for a DataFrame be backed by Arrow memory and data types.
 This should simplify pandas internals and ensure more consistent handling of data types through operations.

 Block Manager Rewrite
 ---------------------